 If you’re still unsure about handing over passwords, there are some tools out there that allow you to do so with added security.
 Take LatePass for example – this tool allows you to give password access to your Virtual Assistant without them seeing the password itself.
 Check out their Team Password Manager for more details.

-Secure Data at The Edwards Company
+Keeping Data Safe at The Edwards Company

 Deciding to delegate tasks to a Virtual Assistant can be a daunting process, especially if these tasks involve sensitive data that you’re worried about sharing.
 Because this is such a common concern, we’ve made it our mission to reassure our clients that their data is in safe hands.
 Concerns about data security shouldn’t prevent you from making a decision that could mean maximising success for your business.